Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 If you buy a used office chair and it breaks, you’re out of luck.
 No one will be able to repair or replace the chair, and you’ll be left with a broken piece of furniture that takes up space and serves no purpose.
 Plus, you’ll have to spend money on a replacement chair.

 Although new office furniture with warranties is more expensive at first, the value is unmatched.
 Once you go up in price, the better the warranty will be and the more it’ll cover.

-For example, Steelcase offers a limited global warranty on all furniture, including the Leap, Gesture, and Think chairs.
+For example, Steelcase offers a limited global warranty on all furniture, including the Leap and Gesture task chairs.
 These chairs do cost more than other seating options, but the warranty will cover repairs, replacements, and any shipping costs.